Perlover/bitcoin-kit-makefile/README.txt

 3. If you will see the last line as "The bitcoin-uasf was installed - OK" - everything was done! :)

-4. You can start bitcoin daemon as: bitcoind -daemon
+4. You can start bitcoin daemon as:

+    bitcoind -daemon

+    OR

+    make start   - start through this makefile make stop    - stop through this makefile make restart - restart through this makefile

     This daemon will be located in ~bitcoin/bin folder.
 Your .bash_profile will be patched